MohamedSaeed99/Design_Pattern_Generator/Documentation.md

 ## By: Mohamed Saeed
 This program is a design pattern generator plugin where a user executing this program will choose one of the 8 listed design patterns to generate.
-Based on the specified design patterns, the user will be prompted additional information via popups about those design patterns.
+Based on the specified design patterns, the user will be prompted additional information via popups about that design pattern.
 These additional information may consist of: name of design pattern class, list of design pattern methods, name of interface for similar classes, list of similar classes, list of methods that belong to those classes.

 ## New Feature
-The newest feature consists of name clash detection.
-User will be prompted to re-enter another name if the program detects name clash, meaning that the class name already exists.
+The newest feature includes name clash detection.
+The user will be prompted to re-enter a name if the program detects a name clash, meaning that the class name already exists within the scope.
 Name clash detection will be based on the directory the user is trying to save the generated files to.
-Spaces placed in between the words of the input are truncated.
+In addition to name clash, spaces in between the words of the input will truncated unless the program asks for multiple interfaces.

 ## How the Program is written